tinyogre/multislash/README.md

 About
 -----
-This is a sandbox for testing websocket tech using Socket.IO and tornadio, in the guise of an in-browser roguelike game.
+This is a sandbox for testing websocket tech using Socket.IO and tornadio, in the guise of an in-browser (canvas) roguelike game.

 Prerequisites
 -------------